dortania/GPU-Buyers-Guide/modern-gpus/intel-gpu.md

 ## Native Intel iGPUs

 ### **Ivy Bridge 3XXX**
-#### Highest Supported OS: Catalina(10.15)
+#### Highest Supported OS: Big Sur (11)
-#### Initial Supported OS: Lion(10.7)
+#### Initial Supported OS: Lion (10.7)

-Regarding the HD 4000, it's completely native with Catalina(Though no longer supported with macOS 11: Big Sur).
-The HD 2500 on the other hand only has partial support for quick sync features as hardware acceleration is unsupported so you will need a compatible dGPU for display purposes.
-Initial supported introduced with macOS 10.8
+The HD4000 is supported natively up to macOS Big Sur, with support dropped in macOS Monterey.
+The HD 2500, on the other hand, only has partial support in Mojave for quick sync features.
+As the HD 2500 does not support hardware acceleration, you will need a compatible dGPU for display purposes.

-* Note: As of macOS 11.3, the HD 4000 drivers are still present in Big Sur.
-Please keep in mind future OS updates and releases may remove these drivers.

 Supported iGPUs: